pomonam/NetTriangulationEmbedding/README.md

 # End-to-End Trainable Triangulation Embedding
 This code implements end-to-end trainable Triangulation Embedding layer.
 The work is inspired by NetVLAD, an end-to-end trainable VLAD layer.

 The module was implemented & tested in TensorFlow 1.8.0.
-NetTriangulation is distributed under Apache-2 License (see the `LICENCE` file).
+NetTriangulationEmbedding is distributed under Apache-2 License (see the `LICENCE` file).

 # Usage
 NetTriangulationEmbedding has potential usages in image classification and retrieval tasks.
 It is applicable to end-to-end trainable models, which is an improvement from origianl Triangulation Embedding method described in [1].